caopulan/GANInverter/README.md

     -  [x] Distributed training.
     -  [x] Weight & bias (wandb).
     -  [x] Automatically resume training.
+-  [x] Evaluation system and inversion benchmark.
+-  [x] More editing methods.

 ## Recent Updates

 **We are working for supporting more methods' inference and conducting the benchmark.**

+**`2023.05`**: Benchmark v1.0 is released.
+We now support: pSp, e4e, LSAP, ReStyle, HyperStyle, PTI, SAM, HFGI, DHR (some of them only for inference).
+Have fun!

 **`2023.02`**: SAM is supported.